Dhyey-chauhan/Java-Script/README.md

 # part-2,3,4
 Explored JavaScript strings and their built-in methods, enhancing text manipulation skills.
 Practiced loops to implement control flow and iterative problem-solving in web development.

+# part - 5
+Learned JavaScript object literals for structuring and organizing data effectively.
+Gained hands-on practice in defining, accessing, and manipulating objects for real-world web applications.